kanelloc/kanelloc/README.md

 ### Hey! 👋
 I'm Babis.
 I build things mostly using a computer.<br>
-For more information about me, check out (Link).
+For more information about me, check out [kanelloc.com](https://kanelloc.com)

 <!--
 **kanelloc/kanelloc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.